Stroke

 Ischemic Stroke

 Blood clot blocks an artery supplying the brain.
-The most common type.
 Treated with tPA clot-busting drugs or endovascular thrombectomy (EVT).

 Haemorrhagic Stroke